ahnan4arch/op-docs/Open Peer - Protocol Specification.md

 Section "C" (packaged and signed by identity's private key)
 -----------------------------------------------------------

-  * Peer Contact's full URI (to know how to locate the peer universally).
+  * Peer contact's full URI (to know how to locate the peer universally).
 See Section "B" for calculation.
-  * Any/all asserted public identities
+  * Any / all asserted public identities
   * "other" custom data as desired
   * signed by public key in section "A" and referenced by peer URI